nbd-wtf/trustedcoin/README.md

 This isn't what you should be doing, but sometimes you may need it.

-(Remember this will download all blocks c-lightning needs from blockchain.info or blockchair.com in raw, hex format.)
+(Remember this will download all blocks Core Lightning needs from blockchain.info or blockchair.com in raw, hex format.)

 ## How to install